weakmemory/weakestmoToImm/README.md

   - *AddEW.v* &mdash; `add_ew` relation used to equal-writes component of the event structure.
   - *AddCO.v* &mdash; `add_co` relation used to update coherence component of the event structure.
   - *Step.v* &mdash; `step_` and `step` relations used to update the event structure.
-  - *StepWf.v* &mdash; preservation of the event structure's well-formdness property by the `step_` relation.
+  - *StepWf.v* &mdash; preservation of the event structure's well-formedness property by the `step_` relation.

 * `src/imm_aux` &mdash; auxiliary definition related to `IMM`.
   - *EventToAction.v* &mdash; definition of the function which establish a connection between events of the event structure and the execution graph.